etbala/CacheDB/README.md

 ## Overview
 CacheDB is an in-memory key-value store designed for high performance and low latency.
 It supports string keys and values, as well as sorted sets, with a command interface similar to that of Redis.
 CacheDB allows clients to perform common database operations such as setting and getting values, manipulating sorted sets, and managing key expirations (TTLs).
-The database is built using custom data structures, including hash tables, AVL trees, heaps, and linked lists, to optimize for speed and efficiency.

 ## Features

 - In-Memory Storage: Fast data access with data stored directly in memory.
-- String and Sorted Set Support: Manage simple key-value pairs and sorted sets for ordered data retrieval.
+- String and Sorted Set (zset) Support: Manage simple key-value pairs and sorted sets for ordered data retrieval.
 - TTL Management: Set expiration times for keys to automatically manage data lifecycle.
 - Non-Blocking I/O: Handles multiple client connections efficiently.